 David Gates is the author of the novels Jernigan and Preston Falls, and two story collections, The Wonders of the Invisible World and A Hand Reached Down to Guide Me.
 His stories have appeared in such publications as The New Yorker, the Paris Review, Granta, Esquire, Tin House and GQ, and The Best American Short Stories.
 He’s published nonfiction in The New Yorker, The New York Times Book Review, The New York Times magazine, Esquire, GQ, Bookforum, Rolling Stone, Tin House, The Virginia Quarterly Review, The Oxford American and The Journal of Country Music, as well as Newsweek, where he was a Senior Writer.
 He teaches at the University of Montana and in the Bennington Writing Seminars.

-Lee Clay Johnson is the author of the novel Nitro Mountain (Knopf), which won the 2017 Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
-His stories have appeared in Ploughshares, Literary Hub, the Oxford American, The Common, Appalachian Heritage, Salamander, and the Mississippi Review.
-He holds a BA from Bennington College, an MFA from the University of Virginia, and was awarded a Walter E. Dakin Fellowship from the Sewanee Writers’ Conference.
-He grew up around Nashville in a family of bluegrass musicians and currently lives in Brooklyn, where he serves as Director of the Writer’s Foundry MFA program at St. Joseph's University.
+Lee Clay Johnson is the author of the novel Nitro Mountain (Knopf), which won the 2017 Prize for First Fiction from the American Academy of Arts and Letters.
+His stories have appeared in The Southampton Review, Ploughshares, Literary Hub, Oxford American, The Common, Appalachian Heritage, Salamander, and the Mississippi Review.
+He holds a BA from Bennington College and an MFA from the University of Virginia.
+He has been awarded residency fellowships from the Ucross Foundation and the Sewanee Writers' Conference.
+He grew up around Nashville in a family of bluegrass musicians and currently serves as Director of the Writer’s Foundry MFA program at St. Joseph's University.